Neo-Lance/tsumamigui3-translation/README.md

 ![overview](etc/patched_game_screenshot.jpg)

-## What the patch includes (or not), for now
+## What the patch includes (or not)
-- Translation of the story very beginning
+- Translation of the story very beginning (day 2/30), with a so-so translation quality
 - Font size change
-- No UI translation
+- No UI translation (that would be easier than finishing the story, but not useful at that point)

+## Plans for the future
+There is no plan actually.
+I'd like to translate at least 1 route, but even getting there is quite a lot.

 ## How to patch
 - Download a release